MetOffice/CSET/docs/source/usage/common-errors.rst

 If the workflow complains that no cubes could be loaded this normally requires you to check your constraints.
 One constraint that is easily overlooked is the time constraint.
-Check that the data you are processing align with your start cycle point (CSET_INITIAL_CYCLE_POINT).
+Check that the data you are processing align with your chosen start cycle point (CSET_INITIAL_CYCLE_POINT).
 You can change this in the rose gui under the section "Data and cycling".
-One problem we have encountered is when we are looping over several fields using a single recipe, but the different fields have different starting times.
+The cycling does not work if we are looping over several fields using a single recipe, but the different fields have different starting times.
+In this case we would be trying to plot outside of the time range for some fields causing an error message that cubes could not be loaded or constraint.
-At the moment the only solution is to run these variables in different recipes i.e. group similar cyclign times in the same recipe together.
+At the moment the only solution is to run these variables in different recipes i.e. group similar cycling times in the same recipe together.
+Another issue occurs when the data processed in the same CSET workflow have different time intervals.
+For example field1 has 1hourly data, whereas field2 has 3 hourly data.
+We either need to set the CSET_CYCLE_PERIOD to PT3H or, if we intend to process the 1hourly data with a CSET_CCLE_PERIOD of 1 hour we need to run two different CSET workflows instead.